 Walk out of your villa in Arenal and you are in the color green.
 Not a single shade, but layers: broad leaves at eye level, moss on trunks, epiphytes in the branches, a canopy that filters light into shifting bands.
 Air feels thicker here.
 You hear water before you see it.
 Bird calls overlap with insect pulses and the low rush of a nearby spring.

 Life here follows rainforest timing.
 Morning yoga in an open-air pavilion overlooks the canopy.
 Movement stays slow and deliberate, synced to birds and wind.
-Sound healing in the Suka Spa carries a double soundtrack: singing bowls close by, water and forest beyond.
+Sound healing in our yoga pavilions overlooking the canopy carries a double soundtrack: singing bowls close by, water and forest beyond.
 In the shared hot springs, conversations drop in volume without effort.
-Guests sit in warm water, half-hidden by plants, watching mist rise between trees.
+Guests sit in thermal water, half-hidden by plants, watching mist rise between trees.

 The Science